 Helps with the nerves

-If you’re really nervous to walk down the aisle or stand in front of everyone at a ceremony, seeing your partner ahead of time can help mitigate that.
+If you’re really nervous about walking down the aisle or standing in front of everyone at a ceremony, seeing your partner ahead of time can help mitigate that.
 Spending some time with your partner might make you calmer.
 A first look often gets out all of those pre-wedding ceremony nerves.

 Allows you time for portraits